 Cookery & Cocktails (Preparing Food/Drink)

-Catalonia is famous for its celebrity chefs, like Ferran and Albert Adria, and the art of cooking will certainly open a lot of doors for you in this neck of the woods.
-Sign up for these cooking lessons with a Spanish master of the trade and you'll be taught how to make the classic paella dish, as well as get an insight into preparing tapas, and mixing the perfect sangria blend.
-A great evening, where you won't go hungry, and at 32 euros probably cheaper than eating the same dishes at a restaurant!
+Catalonia is famous for its cuisine and the art of cooking will certainly open a lot of doors for you in this neck of the woods.
+Sign up for these cooking lessons with a local chef and you’ll be taught how to make the classic paella dish, as well as preparing tapas, and mixing the perfect sangria blend.
+A great evening, where you won’t go hungry, and at 32 euros probably cheaper than eating the same dishes at a restaurant.
 Email email@example.com to reserve a spot.

 For a more elaborate work out in the kitchen we’ve teamed up with another of the city’s top providers, and this time you’ll be learning how to make a four course meal from the finest Spanish ingredients sourced from none other than the world famous La Boqueria market.
 After you’ve finished slicing, dicing, grating and grilling you’ll get to eat your own freshly prepared masterpiece – washed down with artisan Catalan wine.
 This gourmet experience is a bit pricier at 65 euros (evening class) or 78 euros (morning class including market tour), but is well worth it if you’re keen to really get to grips with the local cuisine.
 Limited spaces, so please email us on firstname.lastname@example.org for more info or to book.